hive-io/pnap-ansible-scripts/README.md

 <h1 align="center">
-  Installing hive fabric On phoenixNAP BMC
+  Installing Hive Fabric On phoenixNAP BMC
 </h1>

+<p>Ansible playbooks for installing Hive Fabric on a BMC server
+based on <a href="https://github.com/phoenixnap/ansible-ramos-bmc">phoenixnap/ansible-ramos-bmc</a></p>

 ## Requirements